hslu-ige-laes/lora-devices-ttn/docs/field_tester.md

 ---

-## How to interpret the results in detail
+## How to Interpret the Results in Detail

 Correctly interpreting your RSSI (Received Signal Strength Indicator) and SNR (Signal-to-Noise Ratio) readings is essential for reliable LoRaWAN operation.
 Use the tables and troubleshooting tips below to assess results and improve your network.